One of the first dollars I ever earned as an online business owner was by working for another entrepreneur as her Marketing Assistant.

 - Charge by the hour then move to a flat rate

-Now start putting all of this into practice and making money as a virtual assistant by enrolling in the 30 Days or Less to VA Success course from VA expert, Gina Horkey.
+Now start putting all of this into practice and making money as a virtual assistant by enrolling in the Become a Pinterest VA Today! course from VA expert Gina Horkey, and Pinterest expert Kristen Larsen.

-We jumped on a video chat to discuss how we launched our businesses as virtual assistants, our best tips for getting started, what to charge, and how we landed our first clients.
+They share how they launched their businesses as virtual assistants, the best tips for getting started, what to charge, and how they landed their first clients.

-Click this button to find out more details about how to make money as a virtual assistant in the next 30 days.
-Enrollment is now open!
+Click this button to find out more details about how to Become a Pinterest VA Today! and money as a virtual assistant.

-Gina is one of my coaching clients so I’ve been with her through the entire process of creating this course, and I must say, it’s one of her best yet.
+Gina and Kristen bring you this collaboration of their best advice — and did I mention they’re both past coaching clients of mine?
+Yep, I’ve been with them through the entire process of creating this course, and I must say, it’s a fabulous resource.